arzam16/empty-sixty-five/README.md

 | 0e8d | 2001 | Download agent |

 **Note**: There *are* other VID/PIDs used by modern devices and their values depend on specific manufacturer.
 These 3, however, should be enough for 99% of mt65xx devices.

+## Booting into the BootROM mode
+For some reasons you might want to use BootROM mode instead Preloader mode.

+1. **☢️☢️☢️ WARNING: MAKE A BACKUP FIRST ☢️☢️☢️** The one-size-fits-all way to get into the BootROM mode is to corrupt the preloader stored in the internal memory (PRELOADER partition).
+You can do this in variety of ways:
+   * Write some random data to the start of the PRELOADER partition.
+Though even 1 kB is enough I tend to overwrite the whole partition.
+If your device is rooted you can do it right there with `dd`.
+Otherwise you can always rely on proprietary SP Flash Tool (enable Advanced Mode and look for "Write Memory" tab) or FLOSS software such as mtkclient.
+   * Format the whole internal storage.
+Try to avoid this option as you're risking losing NVRAM and other important stuff.
+2. Some devices boot into BootROM when some key is held.
+Usually it's one of the volume keys.
+3. Some devices enter BootROM mode when connected to PC without a battery.

 # Debugging over UART
 UART is one of the best tools for gathering information and even communicating with your device.
 Usually a single SoC has multiple UARTs for various purposes.
 For example, one of UARTs could be used to control the wireless hardware (Wi-Fi, Bluetooth, GPS, Radio...).
 Despite its advantages, there are several drawbacks.
 First, there's need to tear down the device to access UART.
 Second, you will need a soldering iron with thin tip and some good flux, _and_ skills to use them.
 Third, most Mediatek devices have UART pins exposed on the motherboard, however identifying them might not be the easiest task.
 I will go through some ways to find UART pads, Fly IQ430 (MT6577) will be used as an example.